 "But Benfica will give everything, they are a composed team with some flair and good ball players, they probably also think that this could be their last chance to get back into the [qualification race] it should be an interesting match.

 "But we are motivated and confident, nobody gave us a chance in this group and [also] against Barcelona.
 So we need to continue with what we have been doing."

-Wanyama, who was voted man of the match during last weekend's league match against Aberdeen, has been in exceptional form this season and earned rave reviews for his goal that set his team up for a historic victory against Barcelona in their last European tie.
+Wanyama who was voted man of the match during last weekend's league match against Aberdeen, has been in exceptional form this season and earned rave reviews for his goal that set his team up for an historic victory against Barcelona in their last European tie.

-Barcelona has nine points, while third-placed Benfica is three points behind Celtic, with the Russian side sitting fourth in the group a point behind Benfica.
+Barcelona have nine points, while third-placed Benfica are three points behind Celtic, with the Russian side sitting fourth in the group a point behind Benfica.